Advertiser Disclosure

 Image Credit: American Express

-If you have an Amex Business Platinum card and United is your selected airline, you can redeem 9,400 Amex points and receive a rebate of 3,290 points, making your total out of pocket cost just 6,110 points instead of 15,000 points.
-It’s the same flight with the same seats but less than half the cost.
+If you’re an Amex Business Platinum cardholder and selected United as your airline, you can redeem 9,400 Amex points and receive a rebate of 3,290 points, making your total out-of-pocket cost just 6,110 points instead of 15,000 points by booking via LifeMiles.
+It’s the same flight with the same seats but for just a little more than a third of the cost.

 Let’s take a look at how this would work on a business class flight.
-Delta is a transfer partner of American Express at a 1:1 ratio and transfers are typically instant.
+Delta Air Line is a 1:1 transfer partner with American Express.

-For a one-way trip from New York (JFK) to London (LHR), Delta will charge you 290,000 miles to fly in its premium Delta One cabin:
+For a one-way trip from New York (JFK) to London (LHR), Delta charges almost 300,000 miles to fly in its premium Delta One cabin:

 Delta One Skymiles Award cost